 - GoGeek comes with generous server resources and a white-label control panel if you'd like to host your clients' sites.

-Meanwhile, Bluehost has 4 plans ranging from $3.95/mo to $13.95/mo, with each option adding more and more features.
+Meanwhile, Bluehost has 4 plans ranging from $2.75/monthto $13.95/month, with each option adding more and more features.

 - Plus – it includes unlimited websites and storage – you won't have to upgrade in case a second website is needed.

-- Choice Plus also looks good as it is just $1 more expensive than Plus at $6.95/mo.
-For that, it adds domain privacy and free backups for a year.
+- Choice Plus also looks good for the same price.
+It adds domain privacy and free backups for a year.
 However, it's only cheap initially as it renews at $16.99/mo.

 By the way, both providers have a 30-day money-back guarantee.
 Just keep in mind that 3rd party services and domains are non-refundable and there might be extra terms.